 The modern bow was designed by the French craftsman François Tourte at the end of the 18th century.
 Bending the stick to the other side - towards the string - was a revolutionary change, which considerably increased the tension and dramatically raised the maneuverability.
 Tourte defined the ideal parameters for the weight and length of the bow.
 The material he chose after years of experimenting was Pernambuco.

-Ipe wood (pronounced ee-pay) turned out to be a very good alternative.
-It is a tree from Brazil that has been widely used for furniture and decking due to its dense structure, durability and insect resistance.
-It is cheaper in price, because it is sourced from a much larger geographic area than Brazilwood.
+Wamara wood, also known as Guyana Rosewood turned out to be a very good alternative.
+It is a tree from Brazil, Equador and Guyana, that has been widely used for furniture and decking due to its dense structure, durability and insect resistance.
+It is cheaper in price, because it is sourced from a larger geographic area than Brazilwood.

-A mid-level bow made of ipe is in no way inferior to an average bow made of pernambuco in terms of its playing qualities.
+A mid-level bow made of Wamara is in no way inferior to an average bow made of Pernambuco in terms of its playing qualities.
 The thing is that bow makers don't use this wood to make a fine bow that they can sell for a high price, they use Pernambuco.
 It is similar to jewelry.
 Fine jewelry is made from a diamond set in gold or platinum, not zirconium in steel.
 Swarovski is, probably, the only exception.
-But, if you are not professional violinist yet, a good Ipe bow would be a good choice.
+But, if you are not professional violinist yet, a good Wamara bow would be a good choice.

-For beginners Brazilwood bow is, probably, the best choice, especially when you are looking for a smaller size bow, because you will not want to spend much for a bow that will be used no longer than two years.
+For beginners, a Brazilwood bow is, probably, the best choice, especially when you are looking for a smaller size bow, because you will not want to spend much for a bow that will be used no longer than two years.

 In the early 90s, bow manufacturers started using carbon fiber.
 By now, bows made from this artificial material have gained immense popularity due to their practicality.
 Carbon fiber is much stronger than the densest wood.
 In terms of quality, the carbon bow is no worse than Pernambuco, but is cheaper due to easier mass production.
 A wooden bow is almost impossible to copy because no pieces of wood are exactly the same.
 On the contrary, carbon fiber allows for an infinite number of copies.